apple/coremltools/BUILDING.md

 3. Run the [test.sh](scripts/test.sh) script to test the build.

-**Under the hood**: If an Anaconda or Miniconda environment doesn't already exists or is not up-to-date, the `build.sh` script automatically runs the [`env_create.sh`](scripts/env_create.sh) script to create the environment.
+**Under the hood**: If an Anaconda or Miniconda environment doesn't already exist or is not up-to-date, the `build.sh` script automatically runs the [`env_create.sh`](scripts/env_create.sh) script to create the environment.
 It then uses [`env_activate.sh`](scripts/env_activate.sh) to activate the environment and set up the appropriate version of Python.
 The new environment is located at `<repo root>/coremltoos/envs` and is named after the `py` parameter.
 For example, a development environment with py 3.7 is named `coremltools-dev-py37`.

 ## Build targets